What is the Scope of Performance Management?

 Evaluation methods include:

-- Managerial Reviews: Supervisors provide insights based on direct observation.
+- Managerial Reviews: Supervisors offer information on observations of their direct reports.

-- Peer Reviews: Coworkers provide feedback on cooperation and teamwork.
+- Peer Reviews: Co-workers provide feedback on teamwork and cooperation.

-A well-organized appraisal system guarantees fair, evidence-based, and impactful performance reviews that foster career advancement.
+A well-organised appraisal system guarantees fair, evidence-based, and impactful performance reviews that foster career advancement.

 Pinpointing and bridging skill deficiencies is vital for both an employee’s career progression and organizational achievement.
-Competency gaps refer to the difference between the required skills for a job and the actual skills possessed by employees.
+Competency gaps are the difference between the required skills for a job, and the actual skills employees possess.

 Common ways to identify competency gaps include: